mattermost/docs/source/about/frequently-asked-questions.rst

 3. **Purchase via a purchase order referencing a Mattermost quotation number**, and where the quotation is valid, unexpired and references the **Mattermost Enterprise Edition Subscription Terms** (https://mattermost.com/enterprise-edition-terms/):

    i.
-Suppose the PO references any special terms and conditions.
-In that case, it cannot be accepted by Mattermost, Inc. without the following special note: ``This Purchase Order is governed solely by the terms and conditions of the Mattermost Enterprise Edition Subscription Terms at https://mattermost.com/enterprise-edition-terms/.
-Despite anything contrary, no other terms and conditions printed on, or incorporated into or referenced by, shall apply.``
+If the PO references any special terms and conditions, it cannot be accepted by Mattermost, Inc. without the following special note: ``This Purchase Order is governed solely by the terms and conditions of the Mattermost Enterprise Edition Subscription Terms at https://mattermost.com/enterprise-edition-terms/.
+Despite anything to the contrary, no other terms and conditions printed on, or incorporated into or referenced by, shall apply.``

 4. **Purchase via a purchase order referencing a Master Services Agreement** or similar agreement executed by Mattermost and the customer for subscription purchases over $100,000 USD.